-- The Attorney: If you are exhibited by an attorney and the collecting company knows it, the company ought to talk to only the attorneys, not you, until and unless you allow them or if your attorney doesn’t hear to any of company’s messages.
+- An Attorney: If you are represented by an attorney and the collecting company knows it, the company ought to talk to only the attorneys, not you, until and unless you allow them or if your attorney doesn’t hear to any of the company’s messages.

 - The actual grantee.

 The collectors may converse to your spouse or parents and your co-debtors, But only if you allow them to do so.

 At first, the debt collector needs to specify that they’re trying to collect a debt and any of the information gotten from you can be used to fulfill the purpose.
 Also, the collector needs to inform you of the collection agency as well as his or her name.

 A collector cannot contact you if you are at duty or at any odd or uncomfortable time such as late nights or early mornings.